NickMcL/Myaku/README.md

 that term.

 These articles can then be read to build a deeper and more natural understanding for how the searched term is used in Japanese than can be gained from looking at definitions or sample sentences alone.

-To make finding high quality articles for learning easier, the article links returned for a search are ranked using a scoring system with a variety of different factors such as publication recency, blog/news article rating, article length, and more so that the highest qualiy articles are at the top of the search results.
+To make finding high quality articles for learning easier, the article links returned for a search are ranked using a scoring system with a variety of different factors such as publication recency, blog/news article rating, article length, and more so that the highest quality articles are at the top of the search results.

 Additionally, beyond just individual words, Myaku can also be used to search for articles demonstrating usage of more complex bits of language such as set phrases, sayings, idioms, and more!

-For an explanation of the benefits of using Myaku to search for Japanese articles for learning instead of a normal searche engine such as Google, check out [this page][1] in the Myaku project wiki.
+For more info on the benefits of using Myaku to search for Japanese articles for learning instead of a normal search engine such as Google, check out [this page][1] in the Myaku project wiki.

 ## Myaku Project Architecture

 All components of the Myaku project are containerized and run as Docker services, and a single Docker Swarm stack is used to deploy all of those services (except the test runner).
 See the Docker compose files and other configuration files in the [docker][2] directory for full details on this configuration.

 Here are brief overviews of the most important services in the project:

 ### Crawler

-Web crawler that routinely crawls articles from a small set of Japanese news and blog websites to build the search index for Myaku.
+Web crawler that routinely crawls articles from a small set of high quality Japanese news and blog websites to build the search index for Myaku.
 Also handles the Japanese analysis and quality scoring of crawled articles.

 Implemented in the myaku Python module (see the [myaku][3] module directory).
 Uses MongoDB for storage of the search index as well as Redis for caching search result pages.

 #### Search Index MongoDB Database

 MongoDB database for storing the search index and associated data created by the Crawler service.

 ### MyakuWeb Search API

 REST API for making searches for articles using the search index.

 Implemented with Python using Django (see the [myakuweb-apiserver][4] directory).
 Uses celery for async tasks and Redis for caching search results.
 Served using uWSGI.

 ### Search Index Redis Caches

-Redis caches used by the MyakuWeb Search API and Crawler services to cache search results for faster retreival than query the full search index stored with MongoDB.
+Redis caches used by the MyakuWeb Search API and Crawler services to cache search results for faster retrieval than querying the full search index stored with MongoDB.

 The project uses two Redis caches.
-One is used to perputually cache the first page of search results for every search query so that the first page can always be retreived quickly, and the other is used to preemptively cache pages of search results that are likely to be requested by a user based on their recent requests.
+One is used to perpetually cache the first page of search results for every search query so that the first page can always be retrieved quickly, and the other is used to preemptively cache pages of search results that are likely to be requested by a user based on their recent requests.

 ### Nginx Reverse Proxy Server

 Nginx server that serves as the entrypoint for all external requests to one of the project's services.

 Handles forwarding search API requests to the search API service, and directly handles serving the static file requests for the MyakuWeb React client app.